joelouthan/theologic.us/content/posts/study-genesis/study-genesis06-10-22.md

 You want to know how you can tell the difference between a believer and unbeliever?
 Between the Christian and the sinner?

-The true Christian will always cry out for mercy and salvation in the midst of their sin--when the temptation is overwhelming and they will surely drown if God does not save them.
+A Christian will always cry out for mercy and salvation in the midst of their sin--when the temptation is overwhelming and they will surely drown if God does not save them.
 The unbeliever has no clue of the impending doom on their lives.

-Not even Noah cried out for mercy and grace.
+Yet, not even Noah cried out for mercy and grace.
 But God extended to him.

 And not even the salvation of Noah was a big enough warning to everybody else around Noah that something is terribly wrong and it is coming for them.